 If you think that you’d like to start incorporating more of the bottom-up approach into your project planning processes, here are some of the factors to take into consideration.

 Five Things to Know About the Bottom-Up Strategy

 The most obvious difference between top-down and bottom-up strategy is the influence all team members have on how and when tasks will be completed.
 The logic is that someone who is closely involved with a certain field will be able to better estimate what needs to be done and how long it will take.
 This leads to better approximations of deadlines and more significant project milestones.

 The downside can be that project planning takes longer as more stakeholders need to be involved, but the advantages are often considered to outweigh this problem.

 2. Facilitates clearer communication

 To achieve a successful implementation of the bottom up approach, strong communication with team members is an absolute necessity.
-This requires both a high level of trust and of comfort.
-Not all team members may be confident enough to speak their mind in front of a group, but to make sure the bottom up strategy succeeds, all those involved need to be able to contribute to the project plan.
+This requires high levels of both trust and of comfort.
+Not all team members may be confident enough to speak their mind in front of a group (although it can be easier in a virtual meeting setting), but to make sure the bottom-up strategy succeeds, all those involved need to be able to contribute to the project plan.

 Employee recognition is increasingly one of the most important elements of job satisfaction.
-While not adopting a truly horizontal approach, a bottom up strategy lets team members know that their views are being listened to and knowledge valued.
+While not adopting a truly horizontal approach, a bottom-up strategy lets team members know that their views are being listened to and their knowledge is valued.
 This leads to greater loyalty and feelings of ownership among team members, as well as the advantages for the project itself.